wavefrontHQ/docs/integrations/websphere.md

 1. Deploy the `wasmonitor.war` file on your WebSphere instance.
 1. Create a user on WebSphere, assign the Monitor role to that user, and map the application role `wavefront` to the user.
 1. Verify the installation and configuration by accessing this URL: `http://<address>:<port>/wasmonitor/version`.
-    The result looks similar to this:{% raw %}
+    The result looks similar to this:{% raw %}
     ```
     {"websphere.version": "8.5.5.12", "wasmonitor.version": "1.0"}
     ```